This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Notes

-• Measure the flour properly when making these muffins or you will end up with 2 times the amount of dry ingredients than you need.
+• Measure the flour properly when making these muffins so you don’t end up with dry cookies.

 Nutrition